unisonweb/unison/docs/codebase-editor-design.markdown

     flat e = Set.singleton e
 ```

-A `Changeset` is _complete_ when it either covers the entire codebase or when it can be expanded to cover the whole codebase because its "frontier" which the codebase depends on consists of only type preserving edits.
-More precisely, the a `Changeset`, `c`, is complete with respect to a `Codebase`, `cb`, when all dependents (from `cb`) of type-changing edits (this includes deprecation) also have a non-conflicted edit in `c`.
+A Changeset is complete when it either covers the entire codebase or when it has been developed to the point that the remaining updates are type-preserving and can thus be applied automatically.
+More precisely, a Changeset `c` is complete with respect to a Codebase `cb`, when all dependents in `cb` of type-changing edits in `c` (including deprecations) also have an edit in `c`, and none of the edits are in a conflicted state.

-If we want to measure how much work is remaining to complete a `c : Changeset` with respect to `cb : Codebase`, we can count the transitive dependents of all _escaped dependents_ of type-changing edits in the `Changeset`.
+If we want to measure how much work is remaining to complete a Changeset `c` with respect to Codebase `cb`, we can count the transitive dependents of all _escaped dependents_ of type-changing edits in `c`.
 An _escaped dependent_ is in `cb` but not `c`.
-This number will decrease monotonically as the `Changeset` is worked on.
+This number will decrease monotonically as the Changeset is developed.

 _Related:_ There are some useful computations we can do to suggest which dependents of the frontier to upgrade next, based on what will make maximal progress in decreasing the remaining work.
 The idea is that it's useful to focus first on the "trunk" of a refactoring, which lots of code depend on, rather than the branches and leaves.
 Programmers sometimes try to do something like this when refactoring, but it can be difficult to know what's what when the main feedback you get from the compiler is just a big list of compile errors.

 We also typically want to encourage the user to work on updates by expanding outward from initial changes, such that the set of edits form a connected dependency graph.
 If the user "skips over" nodes in the graph, there's a chance they'll need to redo their work, and we should notify the user about this.
-It's not something we need to prevent but we don't want the user to be unaware that it's happening.
+It's not something we need to prevent but we want the user to be aware that it's happening.

 To apply a complete `Changeset` to a `Codebase`, we interpret the `Changeset` as a `Codebase -> Codebase`.
 There are some interesting decisions about how to do this, but here's one implementation, which changes the name for old versions of the code to include a new prefix, based on a hash of the `Changeset` itself.